Sign in to continue

 PNG vs JPG: What is the main difference?

-JPG and PNG images share numerous similarities.
-Both formats offer comparable color-depth levels and support features such as color management, interlacing, and metadata handling.
+JPG and PNG graphics share numerous similarities.
+Both offer comparable color-depth levels and support features such as shadow management, interlacing, and metadata handling.
 However, neither PNG nor JPG supports HDR (High Dynamic Range), layers, or animation.

-The main difference between PNG and JPG files lies in transparency support.
-While PNGs allow for image transparency, JPGs do not.
+The main difference between PNG and JPG lies in transparency support.
+While PNGs allow for transparency, JPGs do not.
 Additionally, 1-8 bit PNGs provide color indexing functionality, a feature absent in JPGs.

 Use cases to benefit from both types

-For those facing uncertainty in selecting the appropriate format for saving visuals, a this review can assist in making the decision:
+For those facing uncertainty in selecting the appropriate format for saving visuals, this can assist in making the decision:

 Convert PDF to PNG